-- Q1.
-Is it possible to group large domestic manufacturing companies based on the compliance of environmental and financial accounting elements presented in their reports with legal requirements? - Q2.
-Does organisational culture influence the level of detail/detail of environmental management accounting? - Q3.
-Does the organisation's strategy influence the level of detail/effectiveness of environmental management accounting?
+Q1.
+Can large domestic manufacturing companies be homogeneously grouped according to the compliance of environmental and financial accounting elements presented in their reports with legal requirements?

+Q2.
+Is there a statistically significant relationship between the organisational culture and the level of detail of environmental management accounting?

+Q3.
+Is there a statistically significant relationship between the organisational strategy and the level of detail of environmental management accounting?